Magdeburg Zoo: About the Zoo

 In 2015, the zoo kept around 1400 animals from 190 species.

 History

-After the second world war there was a public interest to develop a zoological garden.
+After the Second World War there was a public interest to develop a zoological garden.
 Many volunteers took part in the creation of the Magdeburger Tiergarten, which opened 1 July 1950.

 1957 it was decided to make the zoo larger, and in 1959 it had an areal of 20 ha, and the name was changed to Zoologischer Garten Magdeburg, shortened to Zoo Magdeburg.

-In 1960 the first elephant arrived from Assam in India, a female Asian elephant called Sonja, who unfortunately died of elephantsmallpox in 1971.
+In 1960 the first elephant arrived from Assam in India, a female Asian elephant called Sonja, who died of elephant smallpox in 1971.

 From 1979 to 1998, during the appointment for the new director, Zoologist Wolfgang Puschmann, the zoo became internationally famous for its breeding of black rhinos and other threatened species.

 1981 started a renovation of the zoo, and a lot of classical exhibits were replaced by more modern enclosures.